pkraikhun/tswd-portfolio-pkraikhu/critique-by-design.md

 -	Engagement: 6 – Texture distracts the audiences from the information presented.
 However, the audiences can still see and understand the data.

 ## Part III: Sketch out a solution
-I started with bar chart as it could reduce the eye travel when comparing the different between FDI in two period.
-The clustered vertical bar chart with color as year indicator is a good candidate, but there are some sectors which started off very high and went to 0 (i.e. Finance).
+The data is copied from the two pie charts and put into csv file.
+Then, I started sketching some ideas for potential visualizations.
+The first candidate is bar chart as it could reduce the eye travel when comparing the different between FDI in two period.
+The clustered vertical bar chart is colored as year indicator and each cluster represents a sector.
+The length of bar is easier to ccompared than the area in pie chart, but it still doesn't show the changes in some sectors.
+There are some sectors which started off very high and went to 0 (i.e. Finance).
 The bar chart does not highlight this fact which can be a disadvantage in conveying the message.

 <p align="center">
 <img src="critique-by-design-v1.png" width="600"/>